H322/Track3-module1/README.md

 We fitted a linear regression to predict the CareerSatisfaction.
 The fitted model can explain about 38 percent of the variance.

+This analysis helps us understand what aspects correlate well to CareerSatisfaction, and we found that 'JobSatisfaction', 'HoursPerWeek', 'Salary' and 'StackOverflowSatisfaction' are important features that impact the CareerSatisfaction.

 ### Question 3
 In HoursPerWeek.ipynb notebook we want to investigate how well can we predict an individual's HoursPerWeek?
 What aspects correlate well to HoursPerWeek?: